 A landlord may seek a security deposit of no more than two (2) months’ rent (§ 55.1-1204).

-A landlord must return a security deposit to a tenant within forty-five (45) days of the expiration of the termination of a tenancy.
+A landlord must return a security deposit to a tenant within forty-five (45) days of the expiration of the termination of a tenancy or the date the tenant vacates the dwelling unit, whichever occurs last.
 The landlord may retain a portion of the security deposit only to (i) account for owed rent, (ii) remedy damage done to the property during the tenancy apart from wear-and-tear, or (iii) cure violations or breaches of the lease agreement.

 The landlord must provide a written itemization of the reasons for any amount retained, along with the remaining funds, if any, to the tenant within the forty-five (45) day time period.
 The tenant should provide a forwarding address to the landlord for forwarding of the security deposit and itemization before the completion of the tenancy.

 If the tenant fails to do so, the landlord shall hold the security deposit in escrow for one (1) year after the conclusion of the forty-five (45) day time period.
 If the tenant fails to claim it in this period, then the landlord should deliver any remaining funds to the Virginia State Treasurer as unclaimed property (§ 55.1-1226).

 Virginia statutes do not specify when rent is due which means that the landlord and tenant may set a date in the lease agreement. or State law does not require a grace period, but see the section below on late rent penalties.